 So this is all of the makeup I own.
 No basket in the bathroom.
 No clear plastic drawer system.
 No caboodles (although I totally had one as a kid and LOVED THAT THING).
 If you see us at a speaking event, this is all I have on my face (and if you see me at Target, I usually have nothing but lip balm and maybe some salad in my teeth).
 The BareMinerals bronzer is awesome.
 I apply that with a big makeup brush (mine’s old but this one is similar) and occasionally I use this cover up under my eyes if I need it – but I’m pretty lazy about that.

-Oh and Burt’s Bees Lip Balm!
+Oh and as for what lip balm – always Burt’s Bees!
 Nothing on my lips but that ever ever ever.
 I have a giant joker mouth with even the slightest color on my lips, to the point where blog readers see me in magazine shoots when a make-up person put lipstick on me and say WHYYY DID THEY MAKE YOUR MOUTH LOOK SO CRAZY?!
 Oh and my favorite tweezers and nail clippers are in the pouch too, in case I need to do some grooming with those.

 WEIRD FACE STUFF / WOO WOO ANTI-AGING ROUTINE

 Here’s where I’m gonna get weird for a second.
 I don’t buy toner or makeup remover or eye cream or face lotion or any other potions for wrinkles or acne or stuff like that.
 That’s right, I DO NOT USE FACE WASH.
 And I’m not a doctor or a dermatologist so this is just what works for me (my derm knows what I do and her response was “your skin looks happy” so I’ll take it – ha!).